jerick-cumayas-dev/login-registration-system/README.md

 - [x] allow user to login with email and password
 - [x] save account in a json file
 - [x] read accounts from json
+- [ ] integrate with MySQL to store user accounts